"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Design Phase - understanding documentation and reporting challenges

 \subsection{Crisis response requires timely and human support from support networks}

-\begin{displayquote} ``You're crying in front of your laptop, and you know what I want?
+\begin{quote} ``You're crying in front of your laptop, and you know what I want?
 I would like to get access to resources, external resources, third parties or [online] resources.
 Or advice like a security checkup to protect yourself better.
-Or [reassurance], "Okay, it's not a happy moment, but we're going to help you to end all this." - P3 \end{displayquote}
+Or [reassurance], "Okay, it's not a happy moment, but we're going to help you to end all this." - P3 \end{quote}

 Participants also emphasized the need for emotional support while dealing with an online harassment attack.
 Overall, the interview sentiment reiterated the sentiment that participants’ experiences in dealing with online harassment are often overwhelming, confusing, and exhausting, especially when online harassment can trigger emotional and psychological distress as well as pose physical safety and security risks.
 In addition to practical support resources, participants expressed the need for human support and reassurance to guide them through the difficult experience.